 Start in a high plank position with hands slightly wider than shoulder-width.
 Lower your chest to the ground while keeping elbows at 45 degrees.
 Push explosively back to starting position.

-Benefits: Builds upper body strength, strengthens shoulders and chest, improves core stability, and maintains functional pushing strength.
+Benefits: Builds upper body strength, strengthens shoulders and chest, improves core stability, and maintains functional pushing strength that matters for daily tasks from moving furniture to getting up off the floor after playing with kids.

 Progressions: Standard push-ups, diamond push-ups for triceps emphasis, or archer push-ups for advanced training.
-Regress to incline push-ups using a bench or wall if needed.
+Regress to incline push-ups using a bench or wall if shoulder issues are present, which is common in men over 40 with a history of overhead sports or poor desk posture.

 Muscle groups targeted: Chest, shoulders, triceps, core, serratus anterior.